openremote/openremote/README.md

 ### 2. Starting OpenRemote with source-build images

 Alternatively you can build the Docker images locally from source, please see [here](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-Preparing-the-environment) for required tooling.
-First build the code:
+This method is advised for developers who want to contribute to the project, or customize their local deployment.
+Let's first get the default manager running.
+Build the code from the root project directory:

 ```
 ./gradlew clean installDist